-Raise the College and its subsidiaries' profile both regionally and nationally The College continues to develop its brands positively, utilising all instances that can highlight case studies and good news.
+Raise the college and its subsidiaries' profile as systems leaders both regionally and nationally.
+The College continues to develop its brands positively, utilising all instances that can highlight case studies and good news.
+The College has been recognised for exceptional performance and achievements at a local, regional and national level and this year won two prestigious awards at the Association of College's national Beacon Awards, scooping the NOCN Group Award for Mental Health as well as the Award for Excellence in Governance.